ChaRizzMa/RizzTracker/ProductSpec.md

 **Required Must-have Stories**

 - Users must be able to input their friend's rizz stats and affect the user's rizz overall.
-- Users must be able to choose their preference of gender they are attracted to.
-  - To elaborate more on this, the clientside will adjust the prompt based on what gender the user is attracted to.
+- Ability to include notes when rating friends.
+- Leaderboard showing the person with the highest score.

 **Optional Nice-to-have Stories**

 - A Spotify-like wrapped weekly summary of the user's rizz stats.
+- Change in "rizz" per week.
+- Groups to rate your friends.

 ### 2. Screen Archetypes